 Topic 2 - Business Documents Learning Outcome Assessment Criteria 2.1 Understand the purpose and range of business documents.
-Be able to: explain the purpose and flow of documents between seller and buyer for both cash and credit transactions including: quotation purchase order delivery note invoice credit note returns note statement cash receipts Understand the importance of source documents Explain the action to be taken where no source document exists 2.2 Understand the need to accurately prepare business documents for goods supplied Be able to: accurately prepare invoices and credit notes including the treatment of VAT and cash discount allowed ensure that these are correctly authorised where applicable, ensure that they are correctly coded prepare statements for despatch to debtors 2.3 Understand the need to check business documents received Be able to: check supplier invoices and credit notes with relevant documents check calculations on supplier invoices and credit notes including treatment of VAT and discount received correctly code invoices and credit notes identify and resolve discrepancies identify when and why authorisation may be required to process such documents
+Be able to: explain the purpose and flow of documents between seller and buyer for both cash and credit transactions including: quotation purchase order delivery note invoice credit note returns note remittance note statement cash receipts Understand the importance of source documents Explain the action to be taken where no source document exists 2.2 Understand the need to accurately prepare business documents for goods supplied Be able to: 2.3 Understand the need to check business documents received e check supplier invoices and credit notes with relevant documents check calculations on supplier invoices and credit notes including treatment of VAT and discount received correctly code invoices and credit notes identify and resolve discrepancies identify when and why authorisation may be required to process such documents

-Topic 3 - Ledger accounts and the division of the ledger Learning Outcome Assessment Criteria 3.1 Understand the purpose of, and make entries into, the ledger accounts Be able to: understand the divisions of the ledger enter invoices and credit notes into the appropriate ledger accounts including the treatment of VAT: sales ledger purchase ledger main/nominal/general ledger enter relevant CIS invoices, credit notes, receipts and payments showing how to deal with any tax deducted at source for sole traders, partnerships and limited companies record income into the ledgers including: income from trading and supply of services income from capital invested loans subscriptions record expenditure into the ledgers including both capital and revenue expenditure the treatment of wages and salaries the drawings of a sole trader or partner via drawings accounts withdrawal of funds by a director of a company (salary, dividends, loans) via a director's loan account balance off accounts at the end of an accounting period post relevant figures from the books of prime entry into the ledgers post opening entries write off of a bad debt including the treatment of VAT 3.2 Use a set of control accounts in the ledgers Be able to: understand the use of control accounts in a double entry system understand the role of supplier and customer accounts as memorandum accounts when using control accounts enter transactions into control accounts from the relevant books of prime entry
+Topic 3 - Ledger accounts and the division of the ledger Assessment Criteria Be able to: understand the divisions of the ledger enter invoices and credit notes into the appropriate ledger accounts including the treatment of VAT: - sales ledger - purchase ledger - main/nominal/general ledger enter relevant CIS invoices, credit notes, receipts and payments showing how to deal with any tax deducted at source for sole traders, partnerships and limited companies record income into the ledgers including: - income from trading and supply of services - income from capital invested - loans - sale of capital items - donations - subscriptions record expenditure into the ledgers including - both capital and revenue expenditure - the treatment of wages and salaries - the drawings of a sole trader or partner via drawings accounts - withdrawal of funds by a director of a company (salary, dividends, loans) via a director's loan account balance off accounts at the end of an accounting period post relevant figures from the books of prime entry into the ledgers post opening entries write off of a bad debt including the treatment of VAT understand the use of control accounts in a double entry system understand the role of supplier and customer accounts as memorandum accounts when using control accounts enter transactions into control accounts from the relevant books of prime entry

 Topic 4 - Books of prime entry

 Learning Outcome Assessment Criteria

-4.1 Understand the purpose of, and make entries into, the books of prime entry Be able to: explain how the books of prime entry integrate with the ledgers enter invoices and credit notes into books of prime entry and prepare: sales day book sales returns day book purchases day book purchase returns day book prepare an opening journal entry for a business prepare a journal entry to record purchase of a fixed asset
+4.1 Understand the purpose of, and make entries into, the books of prime entry Be able to: explain how the books of prime entry integrate with the ledgers enter invoices and credit notes into books of prime entry and prepare: - sales day book - sales returns day book - purchases day book - purchase returns day book - prepare an opening journal entry for a business prepare a journal entry to record purchase of a fixed asset

 Topic 5 - Accounting for VAT

 Learning Outcome Assessment Criteria

-5.1 Understand the process of dealing with and accounting for VAT in the ledgers.
-Be able to: explain the difference between the following levels of VAT: standard rate reduced rate zero rate exempt of VAT outside the scope of VAT extract the VAT from a VAT inclusive amount correctly account for input and output tax in the ledgers including amounts that are VAT inclusive explain the significance of debit and credit balances in the VAT accounts understand how VAT is calculated and entered into the books of account for the following types of invoices: invoices to customers and from suppliers outside the EU that are zero rated invoices to customers and from suppliers outside the UK but within the EU that a) are not registered for VAT in their own country b) are registered for VAT in their own country
+5.1 Understand the process of dealing with and accounting for VAT in the ledgers. explain the difference between the following levels of VAT: standard rate reduced rate zero rate exempt of VAT outside the scope of VAT extract the VAT from a VAT inclusive amount correctly account for input and output tax in the ledgers including amounts that are VAT inclusive explain the significance of debit and credit balances in the VAT accounts understand how VAT is calculated and entered into the books of account for the following types of invoices: invoices to customers and from suppliers outside the EU that are zero rated invoices to customers and from suppliers outside the UK but within the EU that a) are not registered for VAT in their own country b) are registered for VAT in their own country